magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 <!--- AC-446-->

-*  Display issues with the Page Builder Format menu have been resolved with the upgrade to TinyMCE_5 library.
+*  Display issues with the Page Builder Format menu have been resolved with the TinyMCE 5 library upgrade.

 <!--- AC-258-->